If you have a complaint about any food you have bought, there may be two ways of sorting out the problem.

 If you are unsure about what to do, you can contact either Environmental Health or Trading Standards for advice.

-Trading Standards deal with misdescribed food, labelling problems, food being sold past their use by date or best before date, watered down or adulterated food and counterfeit alcohol.
+Trading Standards deal with misdescribed food or missing information, such as health claims, ingredients, weights, descriptions, allergens, food being sold past their use by date and counterfeit alcohol.

 Trading Standards can be contacted through the Citizens Advice consumer service on 0808 223 1133 (9am to 5pm).

-Report an issue via the Food Standards Agency which will be passed to your local district or borough council's Environmental Health department for complaints about food hygiene and food safety issues such as food poisoning, contaminated food, foreign objects, mouldy food etc.
+Use the Food Standards Agency how to Report a food safety or hygiene issue to find your local district or borough council's Environmental Health department, for complaints about food hygiene and food safety issues such as food poisoning, contaminated food, foreign objects, mouldy food etc.